DhruvGodambe/meme-factory-web3/README.md

 2. **Fee Conversion**: If fee is not ETH, hook swaps to ETH via internal swap
 3. **Fee Distribution**:
    - 14% sent to active FeeContract via `addFees()` (if exists)
-   - 1% sent to founder wallet (or fee address if no founder set)
+   - 0.25% sent to founder wallet 1 (or fee address if claimed by owner)
+   - 0.75% sent to founder wallet 2
-   - If no FeeContract exists, entire 15% goes to founder
+   - If no FeeContract exists, vault portion (14%) is split proportionally: 3.5% to wallet 1, 10.5% to wallet 2
+   - Total distribution when no FeeContract: 3.75% to wallet 1, 11.25% to wallet 2
 4. **Vault Accumulation**: FeeContract accumulates ETH in `currentFees`

 > **Note**: For detailed information on FeeContract fee collection, deployment, and rotation, see [Section 4: FeeContract Deployment and Management Flow](#4-feecontract-deployment-and-management-flow).